 Take a look and see if this sheds some light on how doubt and fear undermine healthy behaviors and what the solutions might be –

 This type of insecure self is internal rather than external.
-There isn’t an obvious, direct outside threat; instead these powerful feelings are grounded in self-doubt and self-protection (issues from our early years) that hold us back in two very important ways.
+Regardless of whether or not there are any obvious, direct outside threats; regardless, these powerful feelings are grounded in self-doubt and self-protection (issues from our early years) that hold us back in two very important ways.

 This month we’ll focus on self-doubt and next month on its companion, self-protection, that includes behaviors like image management and manipulation.